rishita2002/FaceRecognitionTracking/README.md

 • Mark his/her time-in and time-out by scanning their face
 • View attendance report of self

+How to run/execute in the computer?
     clone it on your computer
-make a separate python virtual environment or use the default one already installed on your machine Download this file put it inside \Attendance-System-Using-Face-Recognition\face_recognition_data directory run pip install -r requirements.txt inside \Attendance-System-Using-Face-Recognition directory Run python manage.py runserver inside \Attendance-System-Using-Face-Recognition directory to run the project
+    make a separate python virtual environment or use the default one already installed on your machine Download this file
+    put it inside \Attendance-System-Using-Face-Recognition\face_recognition_data directory
+    run pip install -r requirements.txt inside \Attendance-System-Using-Face-Recognition directory Run python manage.py runserver inside \Attendance-System-Using-Face-Recognition directory to run the project

+ <h3>Important:</h3>
+ for admin login purpose,
+   username- admin
+   password-admin